 “We’re out to get you,” the adverts boldly state. “…On track with your money.”
 Phew.

 This is followed by what many in the industry would consider too much text.
 For your generic billboard, the general rule is to keep your copy to a minimum.

 Tube adverts, however, are a whole different ballgame.
 Commuters generally spend a few – painstakingly boring – minutes standing on a platform, waiting for their train.
 This is enough time to read ad-copy, which in this case is seven lines defining Starling’s best features, followed by their infamous tagline: “Banking.
 But Better.”

-It’s safe to say that Starling aren’t just pioneers in banking, but marketing as well.
+It’s safe to say that Starling aren’t just pioneers in banking, but marketing and public relations as well.
 Their well-planned efforts earned them 67.4% positive media coverage for their tube ads, a rare feat for any organisation.

 Revolut’s tube adverts in February 2019 were supposed to be quirky, yet many news outlets managed to pick holes in their humour.

 The most obvious misstep is that Revolut’s ads don’t tell you anything about their product.
 There’s no mention of their services, or why they should be picked over their competitors.
 In fact, if you’ve never heard of the brand, you might not even be able to tell that they’re a bank.